hennsoe/Uddataplusplus/README.md

 #### Installation on Chromium based browsers
  - To install this extension enable developer mode in your browser, found on <chrome://extensions/> for Google Chrome
  - Select "Load Unpackaged" and select the clone of the main branch.

+Google Chrome cannot load .zip packaged clones, unpack and chose the unpacked version.
+If it says anything about the manifest just dive one directory deeper and load again.
+Ignore fails in the application gecko - it is for Firefox....

 #### Installation on Firefox
  - On <about:addons> select the gear icon and choose "Install extension from file..."
  - Select the clone of the main branch.